Language selection

 Infographic: How farmed Pacific shellfish products are traced Infographic: How farmed Pacific shellfish products are traced

-Description: How farmed Pacific shellfish products are traced
+Description: Pacific aquaculture regulations - How farmed Pacific shellfish products are traced

 How farmed Pacific shellfish products are traced

-Under the shellfish aquaculture conditions of licence (AQSF COL), licence holders are required to comply with a number of requirements related to product movements: importation, transfer, harvest, relay and wet storage.
-Tagging, record keeping and statistical reporting are all key elements of a robust traceability system.
-Licence holders are responsible for understanding and adhering to the applicable regulations and reporting their activities to Fisheries and Oceans Canada (DFO).
+Under the shellfish aquaculture conditions of licence (AQSF COL)*, licence holders are required to comply with a number of requirements relating to product movements, such as: importation, transfer, harvest, relay and wet storage.
+Tagging product and record keeping are key elements of a robust traceability system.
+Licence holders are responsible for understanding and adhering to the applicable regulations and submitting required reporting (including the Annual Aquaculture Statistical Report) on their activities to Fisheries and Oceans Canada (DFO).

-• logbook/electronic records: Complete by 11:59 pm on the day of conclusion of product movements.
-Records must be submitted to DFO in an electronic and sortable format within 24 hours of a request by a Fishery Officer of Fishery Guardian – AQSF COL s.12.2
+2. Logbook/electronic records: Complete entries by 11:59 pm on the day of conclusion of product movements.
+Records must be submitted to DFO in an electronic and sortable format within 24 hours of a request by a fishery officer or fishery guardian.
+AQSF COL Part B, s.15.1-15.4

 Selling harvested product to a buyer/receiver prior to the product going to a federally licensed processing plant is not permitted under the AQSF COL. Harvested product can only be sold to or accepted by a federally licensed processing plant.